-Regular ideals were introduced by Hamana in his work on monotone completions of $\ca$-algebras \cite{Ham82}.
-Restricting the one-to-one correspondence between the open sets of the primitive ideal space $\mathrm{Prim}(A)$ and the ideals of $A$ to the complete Boolean algebra of regular open sets of $\mathrm{Prim}(A)$ produces the regular ideals of $A$.
-Hamana showed that an ideal $J$ in a $\ca$-algebra $A$ is a regular ideal if and only if $J = J^{\perp\perp}$; here $Y^\perp = \{a \in A \colon aY = Ya = \{0\}\}$ for a set $Y \subseteq A$.
-Hamana further showed that the there is a Boolean isomorphism between the regular ideals of $A$ and the projection lattice of $Z(I(A))$, the centre of $I(A)$ \cite{Ham81, Ham82}.
 This connection between regular ideals and an injective envelope was exploited by Pitts and Zarikian to show that certain nice properties are preserved when taking quotients by regular ideals \cite{PitZar15}.
 Explicitly, Theorem 3.8 of \cite{PitZar15} says that if $D$ is an abelian $\ca$-subalgebra of a $\ca$-algebra $A$, $J$ is an ideal of $A$ such that $D\cap J$ is a regular ideal of $D$, and there is a unique pseudo-expectation $\Phi \colon A \rightarrow I(D)$, then the inclusion $D/(J\cap D) \subseteq A/J$ also has a unique pseudo-expectation.
 In \cite[Example~4.3]{PitZar15}, Pitts and Zarikian give an example where the unique pseudo-expectation is faithful, but the unique pseudo-expectation in the quotient is not faithful.